 Jacky Yenga is the founder of The Spirit of the Village.

-She is a performer, a speaker and the author of articles and books,
+She is a performer, speaker and author, and teaches how to use

-teaching how to use the power of community to create a life of
+the power of community to grow and to create a life of happiness,

 Personal Growth and Self Exploration